 With a more permanent change to remote working options and the launch of remote working visas around the world too, flexible working options have certainly become more desirable – a greater number of individuals are seeking out options to work away from home and are looking for the locations that offer the best of both worlds – whether this be creature comforts from your favourite type of food to your favourite types of entertainment with some good examples here – but some are certainly better than others, so where should you consider visiting if you’re looking for a great experience?

 Ho Chi Minh City, Vietnam – Vietnam has always been a popular destination for digital nomads, and many consider it to be a must visit location – with cheap accommodation, cheap transport links, and cheap food, there’s certainly a lot to be desired here whether you’re only looking for a short stay or something longer term.
-With such a huge digital nomad presence too, there are many options to connect with others to add some familiarity to your stay too – the negatives are often things like internet speed and connectivity not being as great as other locations, but it’s still considered a place to visit if you’ve ever considered the lifestyle.
+With such a huge digital nomad presence too, there are many options to connect with others to add some familiarity to your stay too – the negatives are often things like internet speed and connectivity not being as great as other locations, although this could be improved by something like express vpn, regardless of the internet speed, it’s still considered a place to visit if you’ve ever considered the lifestyle.

 Budapest, Hungary – European countries towards the east typically have great representation on digital nomads lists for similar reasons to countries like Vietnam, transport links are typically great, and the cost of living is much lower than countries in the west.
 The difference here is that internet options are typically great, from fast public Wi-Fi to great options if you’re looking to get a dedicated line, you’ll never have a problem staying online.
 The only downsides to countries like Hungary are often represented in the tolerance, as something that has become a problem in recent years, but it’s still a very beautiful city to visit, and a great place to kick of a digital nomad adventure.